GiviMAD/whisper-jni/README.md

 mvn test
 ```

+## Extending the native api

-If you want to implement any new api you need to:
+If you want add any missing whisper.cpp functionality you need to:

 * Add the native method description in src/main/java/io/github/givimad/whisperjni/WhisperJNI.java.
 * Run the gen_header.sh script to regenerate the src/main/native/io_github_givimad_whisperjni_WhisperJNI.h header file.